rajpar29/termux-launcher/README.md

 # termux-launcher
-A sample app list file is included.
+A sample "app_list" file is included.

+The app_list is updated every time the app is launched.

 The name of the script is "open"

 If anyone can help with the auto completion, please do.